bluealday/Python-for-Data-Science-Web-Core-Programming-Journey/README.md

 This repository contains my weekly assignment submissions for each class in the certification program.

-# Data Structures and Data Mining With Python
+# Class 5: Data Structures and Data Mining With Python

 - Week 1: Introduction To Data Science [Configuring an NVIDIA Rapids AI environment in Google Colab and utilize the RAPIDS data science framework](Assignments/05-Data-Mining/Module_1_Assignment.ipynb "Week 1 Notebook file")